wardstoneX/chat_rss/README.md

 rss sensor is defined in the folder rss/rss_sensor.
 We output the rss values onto a csv file for ease of postprocessing.

+We added the rss sensor into carlaEnv for stable results.
+However, if users want to add it into the Scenic, they can attac the sensor similarly onto the ego vehicle.

+The outputted csv files can be processes in python afterwards, or users can choose to do what they want with it in code.
+But user should be aware of sensor synchronisation.